codecentric/extreme-startup-implementations/2015-05-08-Ben/README.md

 # Extreme Startup Implementation by @bripkens
 This solution shows what is possible with ECMAScript 6 (ES6) and Node.js.
 ES6 code is transpiled on application start via the `babel-node` CLI.
 Internally it registers a `require` extension to do the compilation.

-The application also supports loading restarts.
+The application also supports rolling restarts.
 It does so by proxying the application behind an nginx instance.

 This solution greatly benefits from JavaScript's dynamic nature and especially `eval`.
 Actually, this solution does not use eval, but rather executes the mathematical operations in a restricted child process.